Motorcycle, Chain Drive, Solo (Harley Davidson Model 42WLA)

 'US Navy and US Marine Corps WLAs'

 By 1943 the War Department and the Navy Department were working together and formed the 'Joint Army-Navy Standardization Committee for Vehicles and Construction Equipment'.
 As a result of this committee, the US Navy used Army specifications for their automotive equipment.
 One type of standard vehicle obtained by the US Navy from the US Army was the Harley-Davidson 42WLA Motorcycle (another being the famous Jeep...).
 Several thousands of WLAs were acquired by the Navy Department and most were delivered to the USMC.
-These bikes were all issued in their standard Army livery, not in US Navy gray.
+These bikes were all issued in their standard Army livery, but sometimes hastily painted Navy gray.

 These bikes, like other Navy Department vehicles, were most likely assigned a US Navy Number.